Landmark Guided Active Exploration with State-specific Balance Coefficient: Preliminaries

-Goal-conditioned hierarchical reinforcement learning models long-horizon decision-making tasks as a goal-conditioned Markov decision process, $M= <\mathcal{S}, \mathcal{G}, \mathcal{A}, \mathcal{P}, r, \gamma>$, where $\mathcal{G}$ represents the goal space.
-As illustrated in Figure 1, goal-conditioned reinforcement learning is a hierarchical framework consisting of two policies.
-The high-level policy $\pi_h(g|s)$ operates at a lower temporal resolution, sampling a high-level action every c time steps (i.e., $t\equiv 0(\textrm{mod} c)$.
-When $t\not\equiv 0(\textrm{mod} c)$, a predefined function such as the identity function is used to specify a subgoal for the low-level policy.
-Given the current state $s_t$ and subgoal $g_t$, the low-level policy $\pi_l(a_t|s_t,g_t)$ produce low-level actions that are executed by the agent to interact with the environment.
-During training, since the goal of the low-level policy is to enable the agent to achieve the subgoals specified by the high-level policy, the low-level policy is optimized using intrinsic rewards $-\left \| \phi(s_{t+1})-g_t \right \|_2 $ computed from the sub-goal, where $\phi$ is the sub-goal representation function that maps the state to the goal space.
-Similar to the standard reinforcement learning paradigm, the learning objective of the hierarchical structure is still to enable the agent to interact efficiently with the external environment, so the reward of the high-level policy is defined as the sum of $c$ external rewards $\sum_{t=0}^{c}r_t^{env}$ after executing a high-level action.
+Goal-conditioned hierarchical reinforcement learning (GCHRL) models long-horizon decision tasks as a goal-conditioned Markov decision process, $M= <\mathcal{S}, \mathcal{G}, \mathcal{A}, \mathcal{P}, r, \gamma>$, where $\mathcal{G}$ represents the goal space.
+As illustrated in Figure \ref{fig:GCHRL}, GCHRL is a two-level framework.
+The high-level policy $\pi_h(g|s)$ operates at a lower temporal resolution, sampling a high-level action every c time steps (i.e., $t\equiv 0$ (\textrm{mod} $c$).
+When $t\not\equiv 0 $ (\textrm{mod} $c$), The subgoal generated by the high-level policy last time serve as the goal for the low-level policy.
+Given the current state $s_t$ and subgoal $g_t$, the low-level policy $\pi_l(a_t|s_t,g_t)$ produces a low-level action that is executed by the agent to interact with the environment.
+During training, since the objective of the low-level policy is to enable the agent to achieve the subgoals specified by the high-level policy, the low-level policy is optimized using the intrinsic reward $-\left \| \phi(s_{t+1})-g_t \right \|_2 $ computed from the subgoal, where $\phi$ is the subgoal representation function that maps the state to the goal space.
+Similar to the standard reinforcement learning paradigm, the learning objective of the hierarchical structure is still to enable the agent to interact efficiently with the external environment, so the reward of the high-level policy is defined as the sum of $c$ external rewards $\sum_{t=0}^{c}r_t^{env}$ after executing a high-level action, here $r_t^{env}$ is the immediate reward obtained from the environment at time step $t$.

-In the goal-conditioned reinforcement learning, the high-level policy and the low-level policy can be trained simultaneously in an end-to-end manner.
+In GCHRL, the high-level policy and the low-level policy can be trained simultaneously in an end-to-end manner.
 The high-level policy provides real-time subgoals to the low-level policy and guides its learning through intrinsic rewards.
 The dynamic low-level policy learned online influences the stationarity of the high-level state transitions.
 Therefore, a well-designed hierarchical exploration strategy can significantly enhance the learning efficiency of the hierarchical policy.